 New Coalition Update

-Lee Walker, president of The New Coalition for Economic and Social Change and a Heartland senior fellow, sits on the editorial board of and is a columnist for the Chicago Defender, the only black daily newspaper in the country.
-The Defender has recently published several columns by Walker:
+On May 5, 2005, the Chicago Defender--the only black daily newspaper in the country--celebrated its 100th anniversary.
+Lee Walker, president of The New Coalition for Economic and Social Change and a Heartland senior fellow, sits on the newspaper’s editorial board and attended events celebrating the centennial.

 Meetings and Events